 A love of adventure, a natural curiosity about other cultures and a desire to explore new destinations continues to drive Sue.
 She finds that the most meaningful and treasured memories come from the unscripted encounters that occur along the way and the everyday people she meets while travelling.

-Sue is one of our Camino specialists and an enthusiastic yoga practitioner.
-This year she walked the beautiful Le Puy Camino route through the medieval villages of rural France.
+Sue recently walked the beautiful Le Puy Camino route through the medieval villages of rural France and Italy’s Via Francigena through Tuscany.
 Destinations on her wish list include Iceland, Cuba, Bhutan, and a return visit to Mongolia for a horseback riding adventure.